Constitution and Bylaws

 3. Fund Raising

-It is suggested that the President appoint these committees at the January meeting.
-If the President is installed in January, then the February meeting.
-The President can decide number of members for each committee and may disband or add committees.
 As stated in the Constitution, the President may appoint all committees except the Repeater Committee.
-The membership may also create a committee provide a motion is passed by a majority at a meeting; however, it is recommended that the President in conjunction with the Executive Committee create the committees.
+The membership may also create a committee provided a motion is passed by a majority at a meeting; however, it is recommended that the President in conjunction with the Executive Committee create the committees.

 Commentaries may be edited or added by the Executive Committee